Rubal103/Challenge-18-Social-Network-API-using-NoSql/README.md

 ## Getting started
-* use npm init to create a package.json file where you will create some information about the dependencies, script you will use.
+* use npm init to create a package.json file where you will mention information about the application and dependencies,   scripts you will use.
-* run npm i to install all the packages.
+* run npm i to install all the packages and dependencies.
 * run npm seed to seed all the data.
 * run npm start
 * use Insomnia to make changes in the data